 - Your pet has had or is having a seizure.

-- You think your pet might have ingested something toxic, such as antifreeze, rat poison, any kind of medication that wasn’t prescribed to her, or household cleansers.
+- You think your pet might have ingested something toxic, such as antifreeze, rat poison, any kind of medication that wasn’t prescribed, or household cleansers.

 - Your pet shows signs of extreme pain, such as whining, shaking, and refusing to socialize.